k0retux/fuddly/docs/source/data_manip.rst

 This is what we call a data descriptor.
 It cannot be used directly, it should first be transformed to ``fuddly`` internal representation based on :class:`framework.data_model.Node`.
-The code below show how to perform that:
+The code below shows how to perform that:

 .. code-block:: python
    :linenos:

     mh = ModelHelper()
-    rnode = mh.create_graph_from_desc(enc_desc)
+    rnode = mh.create_graph_from_desc(example_desc)
     rnode.set_env(Env())

 ``fuddly`` models data as directed acyclic graphs whose terminal nodes describe the different parts of a data format (refer to :ref:`data-model`).
-In order to enable elaborated manipulations it also create a specific object to share between all the nodes some common information related to the graph: the :class:`framework.data_model.Env` object.
+In order to enable elaborated manipulations it also creates a specific object to share between all the nodes some common information related to the graph: the :class:`framework.data_model.Env` object.
 You should note that we create this *environment* object and setup the root node with it.
 Actually it provides all the nodes of the graph with this environment.
 From now on it is possible to access